ryanfp/DnD-Compendium/Untitled.md

 You gain blindsight with a range of 30 feet.

-Additionally, if you can see or hear a creature, you don't have disadvantage on attack rolls against it if you can't see it.
+Additionally, if you can hear a creature, you don't have disadvantage on attack rolls against it if you can't see it.

 ---